vishnu-p4/Django_CRUD_Operations/README.md

-Django CRUD Application
+# Django CRUD Application

-This is a simple Django web application demonstrating basic CRUD (Create, Read, Update, Delete) operations.
+--> This is a simple Django web application demonstrating basic CRUD (Create, Read, Update, Delete) operations.

-Features
+# Features

-Create new records using user-friendly forms
+--> Create new records using user-friendly forms

-Read and list existing entries
+--> Read and list existing entries

-Update records with editable forms
+--> Update records with editable forms

-Delete records with confirmation
+--> Delete records with confirmation

-Built with Django’s powerful ORM and templating system, this project is perfect for learning core Django concepts such as:
+# Built with Django’s powerful ORM and templating system, this project is perfect for learning core Django concepts such as:

-Models & database migrations
+>> Models & database migrations

-URL routing & views (function-based or class-based)
+>> URL routing & views

-Form handling & validation

-Template rendering
+>> Template rendering

-Basic Bootstrap integration for responsive design (optional)

-Getting Started
+#Getting Started :

-Clone the repo
+>> Clone the repo

-Create and activate a virtual environment
+>> Create and activate a virtual environment

-Install dependencies from requirements.txt
+>> Install dependencies from requirements.txt

-Run migrations with python manage.py migrate
+>> Run migrations with python manage.py migrate

-Start the development server python manage.py runserver
+>> Start the development server python manage.py runserver

 Explore and customize this project as a starting point for more complex web applications!